Hand-rolled cavatelli with Nonna’s sugo, basil and ricotta

 • 10g salt flakes

-• Fresh ricotta & extra virgin olive oil, to serve
+• Fresh ricotta and extra virgin olive oil, to serve

 Nonna’s sugo